nonn-a/bin_lib.py/README.md

 The `lenght` of the addition result is the biggest of the addends' lenghts.
 **>** `Bin` objects can be compared to other `BinAlike` objects.
 Supported comparisons: `==, !=, <, <=, =>, >`.

+### Conclusion.
+Feel free to explore the capabilities of the `Bin` class and integrate it into your projects as needed.
+Should you have any questions or encounter issues, refer to the provided documentation and MIT License for usage terms.
+Support this project by contributing to its development.

+**Happy coding with binary data using bin_lib.py!**